Updated on May 17, 2023

 During the summer, your pool is a source of humidity that can attract thrips and other critters.
 It’s also common for the wind to simply blow thrips at pools where they can land in or beside the pool.

-Unlike a lot of insects, thrips are able to wriggle their way to three surface of water and escape drowning, which means you’ll need to use some other method to remove them.
+Unlike a lot of insects, thrips are able to wriggle their way to the water’s surface and escape drowning.
+This means you’ll need to use some other method to remove them.

 The best method is to shock chlorinate the pool at night.
 This will kill everything in the pool, but the chlorine needs to dissipate before it’s safe to swim in it.
-Avoid having too many plants around the pool, as these can give thrips a place to breed.
+Also, avoid having too many plants around the pool, as these can give thrips a place to breed.

 Overall Defense